LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

 Writing tests *first* is a good idea to focus you on what really needs to be accomplished, and then running tests later is a snap!

-The human brain and eys are fabulous in the way they process many things in parallel and use tools you have accumulated over a lifetime.
+The human brain and eyes are fabulous in the way they process many things in parallel and use tools you have accumulated over a lifetime.
 In particular this substitution idea should seem pretty reasonable, and given any *specific concrete* example,